RadicallyOpen/RadicallyOpen/payments.markdown

 ### US, Canadian, and European courses

 You will soon be able to pay by credit card via this website.
-Until we have set this up, please contact Erica Smith for payments via email (mailto:info@radicallyopen.net), phone (+44 (0)7584 574526), or cheque.
+Until we have set this up, please contact Erica Smith for payments via [email](mailto:info@radicallyopen.net), phone (+44 (0)7584 574526), or cheque.